miroslavivanov98/vtu-softeng-3/README.md

 # vtu-softeng-3
-The repository is for class Project Management.
+The repository is for the Project Management class.